marilyne-linkurious/documentation/content/admin/content/www/config.md

 - `publicPortHttps` (default: `listenPortHttps`): The *public* HTTPS port of the web server.

-In some cases, Linkurious needs to generate links to itself (for example when generating links to the widget).
+In some cases, Linkurious needs to generate links to itself (for example when generating a link to a widget).
 For that, the server needs to know its public *domain* and *port* to generate those links.

 The public port can be different from the actual port if you use traffic rerouting